nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 The results of the analysis will shortly be available as a written report, stored in this repository.

+## Population

+* The population for this project is defined as non-elective, major cases as recorded in an acute hospital trust electronic patient record.
+* This population includes patients with a length of stay of 0 days, ie. day patients.
+* Features selected are available on admission.

+A data dictionary of fields is available [here](docs/data-dictionary.csv).

 ## Data pipeline

 Anonymised data was exported from Gloucestershire Hospitals NHS Foundation Trusts Data Warehouse:

 ![Image of data flow](docs/data-flow.png)

-A data dictionary of fields is available [here](docs/data-dictionary.csv).

 ## Model selection